 10. Changes to this privacy notice

-This privacy notice was published on 2nd September 2019.
+This privacy notice was last revised on 30/3/22.
 It will be revised periodically.